Skip to Content

 B.S.
 Food Science & Technology Agricultural Engineering, Azad University, Science & Research Branch.
 Tehran, Iran.

-Her most research focus revolves around the interplay between diet and chronic diseases, covering topics such as the links between red meat consumption and colorectal cancer, fruit and vegetable intake and gastric cancer, alcohol's impact on oral cavity cancers, diet's role in type 2 diabetes, and the relationship between fat and sugar consumption and obesity.
-Currently involved in two ongoing research projects, one focuses on assessing diet-related risk factors for type 2 diabetes among African American college students, while the other is dedicated to developing a nutrition education program for elementary school children in Baltimore.
+Her research also explores the relationship between diet and chronic disease, including studies on red meat and colorectal cancer, fruit and vegetable intake and gastric cancer, alcohol consumption and oral cancers, diet and type 2 diabetes, and the effects of fat and sugar consumption on obesity.
+Her current projects focus on assessing diet-related risk factors for type 2 diabetes among African American college students and developing a nutrition education program for elementary school children in Baltimore.

 Publications